Radically Simple Accounting

 Business analysts create efficient, top-down structural systems.
 As a private accountant, Madeline Bailey does anything and everything.
 Whether it's rolling out a new filing system structure or fixing back tax problems, her holistic talents come into play.
 You can focus on your business expertise and trust her & her team to manage your business accounting.
-As retainer clients become familiar with her services, they jokingly tell Madeline, "You're working yourself out of a job!"
-That's the plan.
-If Madeline had her way she would fix every client in the greater Seattle, WA area; expand her way through all of WA State; then expand her way to clients who have a nexus in WA State, without growing her own business.
-To make sure your bookkeeping is being maintained properly, and to reivew financial reports with you, Madeline recommends you bring her back once a year.
+For client's who want consulting only, they joke to Madeline, "You're working yourself out of a job!"
+That's the plan--to empower you.
+If Madeline had her way she would fix every client in the greater Seattle, WA area; expand her way through all of WA State; then expand her way to clients who have a nexus in WA State.
+For those clients, to make sure your bookkeeping is being maintained properly, and to reivew financial reports with you, Madeline recommends you bring her back once a year between Halloween and Thanksgiving.
 That's how Madeline measures her success, by how well she helps YOU improve profitablity.

 Business analysts know business terminology.
 A business analyst is more familiar with the world of business than your typical accountant.
 Whether you want to understand how the IRS Setup "thinks", negotiate with vendors, write your first dunning letter to collect on customer debt, not get overcharged by financial or taxing insituation, or discuss a myrid of problems, Madeline is uniquely qualified to help you find ways to save money without changing the way you conduct business.
 She will happily call for you to negotiate a better deal.
 In this and other ways, roper accounting can save you thousands of dollars in taxes.
 Beyond that, Madeline has helped clients make thousands of dollars more in profit by going over their financial reports with them.
 The business owner is the best asset any company possess; take advantage of that by giving him or her good data.
 Madeline is constantly studying business.
 If you want to learn more about business terminology, here is a list of books that Madeline recommends on business, accounting, money, success, and investments.
 You'll see hundreds of books, but many books did not make the cut.
 Every book title includes a short review, so that you can select the ones of interest to you.
 To download to PDF, click on this link.
 Radically Simple Accounting Recommended Business Books.